 Each year, NC Space Grant awards Undergraduate Research Scholarships to students attending its member institutions who are pursuing careers in science, technology, engineering, and mathematics (STEM) fields that support NASA's mission.
 This competitively awarded program engages the future STEM workforce in basic and/or applied aerospace-related research projects and facilitates the development of mentor relationships between students, faculty and the NASA community.

 The Undergraduate Research Scholarship Program requires that students participate in an active, identified research activity in STEM that has aerospace and NASA applications.
 The research must be supervised by a faculty mentor and may be conducted on the home campus or at an industrial or government facility.
-The research activity should be continuous and may be conducted anytime during the academic year, summer (defined as a minimum of 10 weeks) or both.
+The research activity should be continuous and may be conducted during summer (defined as a minimum of 10 weeks).

 Awards are made annually and are renewable for one year for students making satisfactory academic and research progress.
 This is a competitive scholarship program supported by NASA and the State of North Carolina.
 Awards are based on merit recognizing high academic achievement and promise.
 (Examples of exemplary Undergraduate Research Scholarship applications)

 - Pursuing a bachelor's degree in a science, engineering, technology, or mathematics (STEM) discipline of interest to NASA or aerospace industry.

 - Enrolled as a full-time student at a NC Space Grant member university during the 2015-16 academic year.
 Students enrolled in an accredited Dual Engineering Degree program are also eligible to apply.
 Please select the appropriate partnering NC Space Grant member university on your application.